dansteingart/without_the_hot_air/pages_md/SEwtHA_31.md

 Some regions of the world have food shortages.
 There are fish shortages in many areas, because of over-fishing during the last 50 years.
 The idea of *ocean nourishment* is to fertilize the oceans, supporting the base of the food chain, enabling the oceans to support more plant life and more fish, and incidentally to fix more carbon.
 Led by Australian scientist Ian Jones, the ocean nourishment engineers would like to pump a nitrogencontaining fertilizer such as urea into appropriate fish-poor parts of the ocean.
 They claim that 900 km<sup>2</sup> of ocean can be nourished to take up about 5 Mt CO<sub>2</sub>/y.
 Jones and his colleagues reckon that the ocean nourishment process is suitable for any areas of the ocean deficient in nitrogen.
 That includes most of the North Atlantic.
 Let’s put this idea on a map.
 UK carbon emissions are about 600 Mt CO<sub>2</sub>/y.
 So complete neutralization of UK carbon emissions would require 120 such areas in the ocean.
 The map

 <img src="figure249.png" width="325" height="289" />
-<span class="figurenumber">Figure 31.6.</span> 120 areas in the Atlantic Ocean, each 900 km<sup>2</sup> in size.
-These make up the estimated area required in order to fix Britain’s carbon emissions by ocean nourishment.
+<div class='caption'><span class="figurenumber">Figure 31.6.</span> 120 areas in the Atlantic Ocean, each 900 km<sup>2</sup> in size.
+These make up the estimated area required in order to fix Britain’s carbon emissions by ocean nourishment.</div>

 in figure 31.6 shows these areas to scale alongside the British Isles.
 As usual, a plan that actually adds up requires country-sized facilities!
 And we haven’t touched on how we would make all the required urea.